Mryiyuan/Mryiyuan/README.md

-- 👋 Hi, guys, call me yiyuan
+- 👋 Hi, guys, this Chenchen
-- 😊 I am working in Zhengzhou
+- 😊 I am working in Hangzhou CN
-- 👀 I’m interested in XXXX
-- 🌱 I’m currently learning frontEnd and computer vision
+- 🌱 I’m currently learning LLM
 - 💞️ I was a international student at University of Dayton and major is computer science
 - 📫 How to reach me : LCC950316@outlook.com